PoulavBhowmick03/fedlearnPOC/README.md

 1. **User Interface**: Built with Next.js and framer-motion, allowing efficient usage of system resources and better load times through server and client side generation.
 2. **Backend**: Smart Contract or Communicating with the blockchain nodes using JS SDK
 3. **Storage**: IPFS for storing client.py files and other relevant data.
-4. **Smart Contracts**: Handle staking, training verification, and reward distribution.
+4. **Smart Contracts**: Handle staking, training verification, and reward distribution, also penalizing malicious users/behaviours.

 ### Data Flow